DolphinWorld/udacitySelfDrivingCourse/P2/writeup.md

 ###Data Set Summary & Exploration

 ####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+The following is the data summary.
+Analysis is done using python, numpy.

 The code for this step is contained in the second code cell of the IPython notebook.

 I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is ?
+34799
 * The size of test set is ?
+12630
 * The shape of a traffic sign image is ?
+(32, 32, 3)
 * The number of unique classes/labels in the data set is ?
+43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.